LuisReyes76/Post-Installation-Configuration/README.md

 <h2>Configuration Steps</h2>

-Acknowledge Agent Panel vs Admin Panel - The two links below will bring you to the Admin & Agent panels
+Acknowledge Agent Panel vs Admin Panel - The two links below will bring you to the Admin & Agent panels (The links will only work when you are doing this walk-through)

 Admin/Analyst Login Page:
 http://localhost/osTicket/scp/login.php